sogreatandpowerfull/portage-overlay/readme.md

 sync-uri = https://github.com/sogreatandpowerfull/portage-overlay.git
 auto-sync = Yes
 ```
-Then run `<superuser> emerge --sync sogreatandpowerful`.
-Portage should now find and update the repository.
+Then run `<superuser> emerge --sync sogreatandpowerful` to sync and update the repository.

 ### Layman
 You can also use the Layman tool to add and sync the repository.
 Execute the following: